 - Refinance a non-VA loan to a VA loan

-For a VA cash-out refinance, you have to be living in the home.
-With an IRRRL, you don't currently need to be living in the home.
+Veterans who didn’t use their VA home loan benefits initially often turn to the VA cash-out refinance to tap into their home’s equity because of the simpler requirements and the ability to use up to 100% of the home’s equity.
+However, you have to be living in the home.
 You may also need to provide additional information to your lender for a VA cash-out refinance such as pay stubs, tax returns, and more.
 You will also need to qualify for a Certificate of Eligibility (COE).

 Can you refinance from a conventional or FHA loan to a VA loan?